 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Throughout the United States, new practices are coming to the world of real estate.
-Now, there are guarantor companies, special “free rent” months in luxury communities, and now, broker commission rebates are starting to take center stage.
-This is particularly true in places like Westchester County, where real estate sales are hotter than ever.
-Westchester County real estate is not that unique.
-It works the same way as anywhere else in the country.
+New practices are coming to the world of real estate throughout the United States.
+There are guarantor companies, special “free rent” months in luxury communities, and broker commission rebates are starting to take center stage.
+This is particularly true in Westchester County, where real estate home sales are hotter than ever.
+Westchester County real estate is not that unique and works the same way as anywhere else in the country.
 If you are new to broker rebates, you probably have many questions about what they do, what they can offer people, and if they’re legit.
 So, let’s take this time to clear up all the misconceptions, shall we?
-We will discuss the real estate commission in Westchester County.
+We will discuss the real estate commission in Westchester county.

 Moreover, sellers do not have the opportunity to have a rebate.
 It’s a buyer-only feature since they are the ones buying the home.
-Sellers can’t get rebates since they are the ones earning money from the purchase.
+Sellers can’t get rebates since they earn money from the purchase.